GroupHQ/groupHQ-deployment/README.md

 Version: DEMO

 The GroupHQ Demo allows users to view, sync, join and leave auto-generated groups.
 While seemingly simple in nature, the demo is backed by robust and extensible services for improving and adding onto the feature set.
-The system follows a microservice architecture to decouple services and allows for independent development and deployment.
-The following sections will go into detail about the architecture and the services that make up the GroupHQ Demo.
+The system is designed as a set of microservices to enable decoupling of services, independent development and deployment, and improved scalability compared to traditional monolithic applications.

 The following services are currently available:
 - Edge Service